-Building a ‘Bundle House’ With Artist Nyugen E. Smith
+Building a ‘Bundle House’ with Artist Nyugen E. Smith

 February 3, 2023 @ 11:00am

-Caribbean-American artist Nyugen E. Smith unpacks what it means to rebuild a home after crisis and what was been lost in the African diaspora in his latest work, “Bundlehouse: Ancient Future Memory.”
-When Smith was selected for CulturalDC’s Capital Artist Residency, he was on a mission to make additions to his on-going series entitled “Bundlehouse.”
+Caribbean-American artist Nyugen E. Smith unpacks what it means to rebuild a home after crisis and what was lost in the African diaspora in his latest work, “Bundlehouse: Ancient Future Memory.”
+When Smith was selected for CulturalDC’s Capital Artist Residency, he was on a mission to make additions to his on-going “Bundlehouse” series.
 In reflecting on the Indigenous-Congolese Luba people, Smith takes influence from Luba ceremonial objects in his work, including Lukasa – the Luba memory board.
-Drawing from Lukasa, the artist expands on the idea of memory, depicting various identities of Black African diasporic descendants.
+Drawing on Lukasa, the artist expands on the idea of memory, depicting various identities of Black and African diasporic descendants.

-In Smith’s commitment to commentary of colonialism and celebration of indigeneity and diasporic identities, this latest work show’s his interdisciplinary versatility as an artist.
+In Smith’s commentary on colonialism and celebration of indigeneity and diasporic identities, this latest work shows his interdisciplinary versatility as an artist.
 In various works, Smith elaborates on these themes through anything from performance to drawing and sculpting.
-A mix of form takes a hold in “Ancient Future Memory”, with sketch, painting and sculpture on display.
+“Ancient Future Memory” presents many forms, with sketch, painting and sculpture on display.

-Smith’s love of performance was also supported by Cultural DC through his residency, in which the artist was able to present a series of performances at the Source Theatre in January.
-Smith adapted his own original story entitled “While You Sleep (An Excerpt from a Jouvay Dream II).”
+Smith’s love of performance was supported by the Cultural DC residency, which gives artists the opportunity to present a series of performances at the Source Theatre in January.
+Smith adapted his own original story, “While You Sleep (An Excerpt from a Jouvay Dream II).”
 The artist continues to reflect on memory and ancestry in this work, a theme that infiltrated most of his work during his time in the District.

 We spoke with Smith about his Capital Artist Residency, the creation of “Bundlehouse: Ancient Future” and how the ideas of colonialism and diaspora saturate his work.